v-rising/ModernCamera/README.md

 ### Changelog
+`1.5.5`
+- Fixed first person offset bug after leaving and joining game
+- Fixed errors with first person camera zoom after leaving and joining game
+- Fixed crash from cursor input check after leaving and joining game

+<details>

 `1.5.4`
-- Update how UI is hidden due to StunLock update
+- Update how UI is hidden due to Stunlock update
 - Possible fix for [#17](https://github.com/v-rising/ModernCamera/issues/17) when zooming in to first person

-<details>

 `1.5.3`
 - Fixed build mode camera when ModernCamera is disabled